Applying for small business grants is a great way to boost the bottom-line of your business and gain exposure for your hard work.

 National Association For The Self-Employed

-If a smaller grant for your small business is worth pursuing, the National Association for the Self-Employed (NASE) provides grants and educational resources for small business owners.
-Through their Growth Grants Program, grants of up to $4,000 are awarded to small businesses for specific purposes, such as hiring employees.
+The National Association for the Self-Employed (NASE) offers Growth Grants of up to $4,000 to small business owners for specific business needs, such as hiring or expansion.

 USDA Rural Business Enterprise Grant Program